davideGiovannini/json_key_extractor/README.md

 +-------------------+----------+
 ```

-It can also generate the code for de/serializing in scala.
+It can also generate the code for de/serializing in scala or Rust.

 ```commandline
 jk test.json -tscala